BCHS programs prevent homelessness for more than 1,200 formerly homeless and at-risk children, women and men each year.

 - 95% of BCHS’ formerly homeless residents maintain their housing with the agency or move on to greater independence each year.

 - BCHS provides housing for 412 formerly homeless individuals each day.
-We opened new housing in 2012, and are developing 500 new units of affordable and supportive housing to be opened in coming years.
+We are developing 550 new units of housing to be opened in coming years, and are helping to open a new cultural arts center as well.

 - BCHS programs help domestic violence survivors, seniors, Veterans, families with children, people with mental illness, individuals returning from incarceration, and low-income working adults.